 Yes, people give less blood over the holidays.
 No, people don’t stop needing blood over Christmas.
 If ever you are going to give blood, now is the time.
 “We tend to see blood stocks dip from mid-December to early January,” says Mike Stredder, director of Blood Donation.

 7. Self-reflection over a Free Snack

 Usually snacks and refreshments are available after giving blood.
 Comfortable seating is also provided, where you will be asked to wait for ten minutes before leaving.
-While you relax with a cup of tea and a biscuit, you’ll find the perfect oppurtunity to reflect on the gift you’ve just given to your fellow human beings.
+While you relax with a cup of tea and a biscuit, you’ll find the perfect opportunity to reflect on the gift you’ve just given to your fellow human beings.